-'it is the Chair's responsibility to appoint Convenors for each of the sub-groups; this requires a balance of a number of features including experience, geographical spread, and a balance of the need for new blood with the need for continuity (more important in some groups than others)'.
+'it is the Chair's responsibility to appoint Convenors for each of the sub-groups; this requires a balance of a number of features including experience, geographical spread, and a balance of the need for new blood with the need for continuity (more important in some groups than others)'

 It was recognised that the primary function of the Committee is to provide the best scientific advice possible to the Commission.
-Accepting that the present system works well, after some discussion, the Committee agrees that the Chair of the Committee should develop a review document for consideration next year that considers whether or not there is a need to expand on the above guidelines with respect to further details about the roles of Convenors and co-convenors, timeframes of service etc. as well as the roles of Heads of Delegation, and if so provide proposed text.
+Accepting that the present system works well, after some discussion, the Committee agrees that the Chair of the Committee should develop a review document for consideration next year that considers whether or not there is a need to expand on the above guidelines with respect to further details about the roles of Convenors and of Heads of Delegation, and if so provide proposed text.